How to measure drawer pulls

-One of the most exciting steps of building or remodeling your cabinetry is choosing the new drawer pulls that will add that bit of charm that makes your cabinets more… you!
+One of the most exciting steps of building or remodeling your cabinetry is choosing the new drawer pulls and door hardware that will add that bit of charm that makes your cabinets and drawers more… you!
 There are a variety of cabinet hardware options to choose from, one for every style: classic, vintage, contemporary, wild and unusual, the options go on and on.

-Installing these cabinet jewels can be a little tricky.
-Cabinet hardware usually varies in size, so besides knowing the positioning of the cabinet hardware on the cabinet door, you also have to take one important detail into consideration: the center-to-center measurement.How do I find my Center to Center measurement?
+Replacing these cabinet handles can be a little tricky.
+Old and new cabinet hardware usually varies in size, so besides knowing the positioning of the cabinet hardware on the cabinet door, you also have to take one important detail into consideration: the center-to-center measurement.How do I find my Center to Center measurement?

-Tip: Before you start drilling holes, get masking tape, a pencil, and a ruler.
+Tip: A good rule of thumb, before you start drilling holes, get masking tape, a pencil, and a ruler.
 Masking tape is very helpful because you’ll be able to mark the cabinets without damaging them.
 Remember, measure twice, cut once!

 On the other hand, if you are just replacing old hardware, the center-to-center measurement will help you make the right purchase.
-Before buying cabinet pulls, make sure that it has the same center-to-center measurement as your old hardware.
+Before buying cabinet pulls or knobs, make sure that it has the same center-to-center measurement as your old hardware.

-The size of the hardware varies depending on the size of the cabinetry.
+The size of the new hardware varies depending on the size of the cabinets or doors.
 This may seem obvious, but for larger cabinetry, larger drawer handles fit the space better, and for smaller drawers, use smaller handles.
 Here’s a drawer pull guide selection guide:

-Small Cabinetry: For small drawers, use knobs or small pulls ranging from 1” inch to 1-9/16”.
-Drawers this size are usually used in kitchens for a spice rack drawer or for specialty drawers in a dressing table.
+Small Cabinetry: For small drawers, use knobs, small drawer pulls or tab drawer pulls ranging from 1” inch to 1-9/16”.
+Drawers this size are usually

 Standard Cabinetry: This size opens up a variety of options.
-The most common lengths are 3”, 4”, and 6” inch handles.
-Kitchens and bathrooms typically have standard drawer sizes where these options work best.
+The most common lengths are 3”, 4”, and 6” inch drawer handles.
+Kitchens and bathrooms typically have standard drawer sizes and upper cabinets where these options work best.

-Oversized Cabinetry: Oversized furniture is less common, usually found in modern kitchens, and oversized hardware to match can be more difficult to find.
+Oversized Cabinetry: Oversized furniture is less common, usually found in modern kitchens, and oversized hardware to match doors and drawers can be more difficult to find.
 Or it can be custom built.
-Handles can go from 20” and up.
+Drawers and door handles can go from 20” and up.

-Learn more about Mockett's drawer pull options and use our center-to-center guide to find replacement handles for your next project.
+Learn more about Mockett's high quality drawer pull options and use our center-to-center guide to find replacement drawer handles or knobs for your next project.